gojek/wrest/README.md

 # Wrest 4.0.0.dev [![Ruby](https://github.com/kaiwren/wrest/actions/workflows/ruby.yml/badge.svg)](https://github.com/kaiwren/wrest/actions/workflows/ruby.yml)

-(c) Copyright 2009-2022 [Sidu Ponnappa](http://twitter.com/ponnappa).
+©️ Copyright 2009-2022 [Sidu Ponnappa](http://twitter.com/ponnappa).
 All Rights Reserved.

 Wrest is a ruby REST/HTTP client library.
-It is currently in use at substantial scale across all Ruby/JRuby systems at [Gojek](https://twitter.com/GojekTech).
-It is currently undergoing a substantial clean-up of syntax and dendencies to bring it up to speed on Ruby 3.x and JRuby 9.3.x.
-This will be released shortly as version 4.0.0.
+It is currently in use at 10x🦄 scale across all Ruby/JRuby systems at [Gojek](https://twitter.com/GojekTech).

+* Quick tool to wrangle APIs to powerful library to build complex production grade systems, Wrest does it all
+* Clean, object oriented API with URLs as first class entities
 * Supports RFC 2616 based [caching](https://github.com/kaiwren/wrest/blob/caching/Caching.markdown)
 * Async http calls using Threads (truly useful only on JRuby due to [GIL](https://en.wikipedia.org/wiki/Global_interpreter_lock) limitations on CRuby) or EventMachine
-* Allows you to quickly build object oriented wrappers around any web service
-* Is designed to be used as a library, not just a command line REST client (fewer class/static methods, more object oriented)
 * Is spec driven, strongly favours immutable objects and avoids class methods and setters making it better suited for use as a library, especially in multi-threaded environments
 * Provides convenient HTTP wrappers, redirect handling, serialisation, deserialisation and xpath based lookup

+Wrest is currently undergoing a substantial clean-up of syntax and dendencies to bring it up to speed on Ruby 3.x and JRuby 9.3.x.
+This will be released shortly as version 4.0.0.

 ## Examples